 So, without further ado, let’s look at Part 1 of “The State Can Inoculate” – The Religious Belief and Medical Care!

 Unfortunately, by that time the notion that “VACCINES WILL MAKE YOUR CHILDREN AUTISTIC” had already taken a pretty firm hold thanks to the magic set of moron tubes we know as the Internet.
-So that’s when, faster than you could say “You Got Mail!,” the whole fucking thing really took off.
-Now we have a whole bunch of motherfuckers and the related mothers out there stating that their children shouldn’t be vaccinated and it’s become a whole fucking thing, with diseases that vaccines had almost eliminated (like Measles, the very first “M” in MMR) beginning to stage comeback tours across the country.
-Except instead of that shit playing “Freebird” one last time, it’s threatening to kill your kids and cause the whole concept of “herd immunity” (the idea that a large group of vaccinated people prevents the spread of the disease to a relatively small number of people who cannot receive vaccination) to be at risk.
+So that’s when, faster than you could say “You Got Mail!,” the whole thing really took off.
+Now we have a whole bunch of parents out there stating that their children shouldn’t be vaccinated and it’s become a whole thing, with diseases that vaccines had almost eliminated (like Measles, the very first “M” in MMR) beginning to stage comeback tours across the country.
+Except instead of that playing “Freebird” one last time, it’s threatening to kill your kids and cause the whole concept of “herd immunity” (the idea that a large group of vaccinated people prevents the spread of the disease to a relatively small number of people who cannot receive vaccination) to be at risk.

 ENTER THE STATE!